arviz-devs/arviz/docs/source/contributing/issue_reports.md

 # Issue reports

 We appreciate being notified of problems with the existing ArviZ code.
-We prefer that issues be filed on the
+We prefer that issues be filled on the
 Github Issue Tracker of the corresponding package repository ([`arviz-base`](https://github.com/arviz-devs/arviz-base/issues), [`arviz-stats`](https://github.com/arviz-devs/arviz-stats/issues),